In a way to reduce electrical shock and other hazards, electrical installations undergo safety tests.

 This is a general test which electrical products pass before use.
 During the test, the device passes through a higher voltage, about twice the operating voltage.
 They must withstand or pass the test with no defect on the insulated parts.

-This test measures the resistance between the earth and the metallic body of the electrical product.
+This measures the resistance between the earth and the metallic body of the electrical product.
 A resistance of 0.5 ohms is good, but some standards specify 0.1 ohms.

 Earth continuity tests help to check if a product will cause electric shock when there is insulation failure.
 They do the test at a higher voltage, about 25 – 60 A, using a multimeter or other testing kit.

-Polarity tests show the various terminals in a circuit (i.e., positive, negative, and neutral).
+This shows the various terminals in a circuit (i.e., positive, negative, and neutral).
 This helps to check for the wrong connection.
 If you switch the neutral of a circuit with a single-pole switch, the circuit will seem to be dead while it is alive.

 Polarity tests ensure the switches are connected to the current-carrying conductor, and not the neutral wire.